Francis J. Beckwith: Biography

 intelligent design and public education.
 Beckwith argued that their concerns were not well founded and that they represented a fundamental misunderstanding of his positions.
 In summer 2007 Beckwith dropped his affiliation with Discovery.
 He has subsequently published works highly critical of intelligent design, including chapters in his award-winning 2015 book Taking Rites Seriously and his 2019 book Never Doubt Thomas: The Catholic Aquinas as Evangelical and Protestant.

-He currently resides with his wife in Texas.